 See how people like it.
 Make sure to check what happens if people shorten it.
-You wouldn’t want to name a business Destin Off-Road Klub because it would get shortened to DORK and that isn’t what you want to communicate.
-Check Google Trends.
-Read articles like Five Tools for Naming a Business.
-Finally, register your business name with the government.
+You wouldn’t want to name a business Destin Off-Road Klub because it would get shortened to DORK, and that isn’t what you want to communicate.

 Step 3: Write a Business Plan

 Having a flexible business plan that is constantly evolving is a great approach to the process and allows for businesses to pivot when necessary.
-Here’s some resources to help with this step.
+Here are some resources to help with this step.